 For some reason I had never made my own granola before.
 I think I had this idea in my head that it would require expensive ingredients and lots of prep work.
 I was so wrong!
 Granola is easy to make, and you can use whichever ingredients tickle your fancy.
+This week I made a delicious batch of homemade maple pecan cranberry granola.
 This is another project in this week’s Fall Jars series with five other amazing bloggers!

 While you can flavor your granola however you would like, I chose to give this batch a decidedly fall flavor profile.
 There’s no pumpkin in sight, unfortunately, but the recipe does call for three other fall favorites: cranberry, pecan, and maple.